CirroBuild/FrostiDocs/docs/third-party-tools/kafka/questdb-kafka.md

 If the message contains a timestamp field, the connector can use it as a timestamp for the row.
 The field name must be configured using the `timestamp.field.name` option.
 The field must either be an integer or a timestamp.
-When the field is set to an integer the connector will interpret it as a Unix timestamp in milliseconds.
+When the field is set to an integer, the connector will autodetect its units.
+This works for timestamps after 04/26/1970, 5:46:40 PM.
+The units can also be configured explicitly using the `timestamp.units` configuration, which supports the following values:
+- `nanos`
+- `micros`
+- `millis`
+-  `auto` (default)

 ### Symbol